gecko0307/dagon/doc/tutorials/Tutorial 17. Character Controller.md

 ## NewtonCharacterController

 More generic solution that fits classic first person shooters and games with realistic interactivity, provided by `dagon:newton` extension.
-Best choice if the character should be able to interact with rigid bodies.
+Best choice if the character should be able to interact with rigid bodies: for example, the character can push boxes and walk over them, which adds great portion of fun and can be used in numerous creative ways in the game design.
+Note that it will not react to dynamic collision impacts from other bodies (there will be no energy conservation).

 ```d
 Entity eCharacter = addEntity();